Volume Two

 Her exclamation drew the attention of the merfolk around the halls.

-Realizing what she had done, her face reddened again, but for yet another reason.
+Realizing what she had just done, her face reddened again, this time for a different reason.
 She quickly hid behind Gabriel's back.

 "Do your best."

-The sight of the two brought a smile to Siren's face.
-She could see why Ilya decided to lend them a hand.
+The sight of the two brought a smile to the Siren's face.
+She could see why Ilya had decided to lend them a hand.

-Siren offered to help Partia find the temple the next day, but the other merfolk around her quickly objected.
-So Siren quickly offered to send other merfolk with Partia, but the fairy declined.
+The Siren offered to help Pasha find the temple the next day, but the merfolk around her quickly objected.
+So the Siren offered to send other merfolk along with Pasha instead, but the fairy declined.

-Partia could cast a spell to breathe underwater, and Gabriel claimed that he could spend a whole day underwater if he put his mind to it.
-Unable to directly support them, Siren made do with giving them hints of where the temple was to at least make the search easier.
+Pasha could cast a spell to breathe underwater, and Gabriel claimed he could spend a whole day underwater if he put his mind to it.
+Unable to support them directly, the Siren made do with giving them hints about the temple's location to at least make the search easier.

 "Looks like they've left."